Grant Writing and Research Tips for your organization.

 Weyerhaeuser -- Focuses in the communities, many rural, where Weyerhaeuser has a major presence and employs a significant number of people.

-Paul G. Allen Family -- Nurturing the arts and cultural endeavors; engaging children more deeply in the learning process; responding to the needs of vulnerable populations; and advancing scientific and technological discoveries that expand our understanding of the
+Paul G. Allen Family -- Nurturing the arts and cultural endeavors; engaging children more deeply in the learning process; responding to the needs of vulnerable populations; and advancing scientific and technological discoveries that expand our understanding of the universe.

 Starbucks -- Funds local programs that serve low-income, at-risk youth through its Youth Leadership Grant Program.